Search for photons above 10$^{19}$ eV with the surface detector of the Pierre Auger Observatory: Results of the photon search

 with $A=46,900~$km$^2$~sr~yr the total exposure in the time period 1 January 2004 to 30 June 2020 and in the zenithal range considered, $\eta_{B}$ the exposure fraction corresponding to the burn sample of data used to set the candidate cut and excluded from the search, and $N_\gamma^{\text{CL}}$ the Feldman-Cousins upper limit to the number of photon events computed at confidence level CL in the conservative hypothesis of no background event expected.

 While the reconstruction and candidate selection procedure is independent from the model spectrum, upper limits depend on the spectrum through the efficiency.
-The values obtained for both efficiencies and upper limits at 95\% CL are listed in \autoref{tab:SlopesTab} in the case of a power law spectrum $E^{-\alpha}$ for three different values of the exponent.
+The values obtained for both efficiencies and upper limits at 95\% CL are listed in \autoref{tab:SlopesTab} in the case of a power law spectrum $E^{-\alpha}$ for three different values of the exponent and shown in \autoref{fig:efficiency} as a function of $E_0$.
+The maximum value shown corresponds to $E_{\gamma} \simeq$~40~EeV where the fraction of preshowering photons in the detectable flux reaches the level of 5\% in the case of $\alpha = 2$.
+For larger values of $E_0$, the interpretation of the meaning of the threshold is complicated by the co-presence of two populations of photons (preshowering and not) differing in energy scale (\autoref{subsec:cuts}) and will be discussed in a future work.

 The 95\% CL upper limits to the integral photon flux with a spectral index $\alpha = 2$ are shown in~\cref{fig:limit}, together with the results of other photon searches using other components of the Observatory for lower energy thresholds~\cite{Savina:2021zrn} and those reported from Telescope Array~\cite{TA_SDPhoton2019}.
-In the energy region above $10^{19}~$eV, the limits obtained in this study are the most stringent currently available in literature.
+In the energy region above $10^{19}~$eV considered, the limits obtained in this study are the most stringent currently available in literature.
 Their astrophysical implications are briefly discussed in \cref{sec:discussion}.